jenst1234/Data_Science_Portfolio/1# Prediction of CO2 Emissions by Vehicles/README.md

 ## Application

 The findings of this project can be utilized in various ways, from supporting policymakers in devising eco-friendly regulations to educating consumers about the environmental impacts of their vehicle choice.
 Moreover, the insights provide valuable information for automobile manufacturers seeking efficient and sustainable solutions.

+## Acknowledgements
+Special thanks to Maurice Wendel and Oussama Fatmi for their contributions to this project.
+Your support and insights were invaluable and greatly appreciated.